servo/book/src/contributing/guides/index.md

 # Adding new features

 Feature additions are not a great task for a new contributor, because there is often a long series of changes necessary to fully implement a feature in a web engine.
-To get started though, see [Implementing a DOM API](implementing-a-dom-api.md).
+To get started, see [Implementing a DOM API](implementing-a-dom-api.md).